(The US to the CRASH of 1929 – continued)

 The Klan claimed that the Bible, the United States flag and the Constitution were their keystone principles.
 They believed that to be one hundred percent American one had to be white and Protestant.
 Klan-persons were hostile to Catholicism, blacks, Jews and foreigners-in-general.
 The Klan had its greatest appeal among the less educated and the poor, and largely people in small towns, the Midwest, the Southwest and the Far West – less in the deep South, where, in previous decades, enthusiasm for the Klan had diminished.

-Bigotries remained.
-Many in the U.S. were opposed to the "melting pot" and saw interbreeding as weakening their race.
+Many in the US were with the Klan in their opposition to the "melting pot" and in seeing interbreeding as weakening their race.
 Chinese were still being referred to as heathens.
 Many still viewed the Jews as collectively guilty of the crucifixion of Jesus Christ.
 Anti-Semitism had flared with the Red Scare in 1919, Jews seen as having been prominent in the Bolshevik revolution and Jews having been at the forefront in labor struggles in the United States.
 White Protestants had dominated the entertainment industry before the decade, but, in the twenties Jews had become prominent, giving entertainment a new variety and vitality – among them the popular singer, Al Jolson.
 And Jews had started the studio system in motion pictures in Hollywood, with some people complaining the Jewish money in the movie industry was subverting Christian family morality.

 Henry Ford ran for US Senator in Michigan and lost, and he blamed his loss on the intrigues of Jews and Jewish capitalism.
 He blamed the failure of his peace mission during the war on Jews.
 In 1919, he had bought the Dearborn Independent and had begun slandering Jews and publishing the notoriously anti-Semitic distortions called the "Protocols of Zion."